-^{}All discounts stated above shall be applied to the amount the patient is personally responsible for paying after insurance reimbursements.
+\All discounts stated above shall be applied to the amount the patient is personally responsible for paying after insurance reimbursements.

-Effective 7/1/21
+Effective 7/1/23

-^{}Amounts billed to patients who qualify for Reduced-Cost of Care on a sliding scale (or for Financial Hardship Assistance) will be less than the amounts generally billed to those with insurance (AGB), which in Maryland is the charge established by the Health Services Cost Review Commission (HSCRC).
+\Amounts billed to patients who qualify for Reduced-Cost of Care on a sliding scale (or for Financial Hardship Assistance) will be less than the amounts generally billed to those with insurance (AGB), which in Maryland is the charge established by the Health Services Cost Review Commission (HSCRC).
 UMMS determines AGB by using the amount Medicare would allow for the care (including the amount the beneficiary would be personally responsible for paying, which is the HSCRC amount; this is known as the "prospective Medicare method".

+PAGE: POLICY NO:

-UNIVERSITY of MARYLAND PAGE: 14 OF 14 POLICY NO: CBO - 01 MEDICAL SYSTEM EFFECTIVE DATE: REVISION DATE(S): Central Business Office 09/18/19 10/19/2020 SUBJECT: Financial Assistance
+14 OF 14 RCS - 01

+EFFECTIVE DATE: REVISION DATE(S):

+09/18/19 07/01/23